 All the Weight of Our Dreams is the first ever anthology on race and autism.
-Conceived of and led by activist Lydia X. Z. Brown, the book was co-edited by E. Ashkenazy and myself; I also contributed some chapters as well as the preface.
+Conceived of and led by activist Lydia X. Z. Brown, the book was co-edited by Lydia, E. Ashkenazy and myself; I also contributed some chapters as well as the preface.
 The following quote from the anthology provides a helpful synopsis: “Delve into poetry, essays, short fiction, photography, paintings, and drawings in the first-ever anthology entirely by autistic people of color, featuring 61 writers and artists from seven countries.
 The work here represents the lives, politics, and artistic expressions of Black, Brown, Latinx, Indigenous, Mixed-Race, and other racialized and people of color from many autistic communities, often speaking out sharply on issues of marginality, intersectionality, and liberation.”

 I am a contributing author of a chapter about intersectionality in this book which was edited by Elizabeth Bartmess.
 Knowing Why explores the experiences of Autistic people who did not receive their autism until adulthood.
 As described in the following quote, the book includes essays that “reflect the value of knowing why–why we are different from so many other people, why it can be so hard to do things others can take for granted, and why there is often such a mismatch between others’ treatment of us and our own needs, skills, and experiences.
 Essay topics include recovering from burnout, exploring our passions and interests, and coping with sensory overload, especially in social situations.”